0

 Demographics

-The percentage of adults in Amboy with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.76% of adults in Amboy have a bachelor's degree or advanced degree.
+The percentage of people in Amboy with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.44% of people over 25 have a bachelor's degree or advanced degree.

 The most common language spoken in Amboy is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Italian.

 Notable & Unique Neighborhood Characteristics